abraunegg/onedrive/docs/install.md

 ## Building from Source
+If you need to build the client from source, follow this high-level process:
-1. Ensure your system meets the minimum build requirements
+1. Ensure your system meets the [minimum build requirements](#minimum-build-requirements).
-2. Install Build Dependencies including the relevant compiler
+2. Install the necessary build dependencies and a supported D compiler.
-3. Clone, configure, build, install
+3. Clone the repository, configure the build options, compile, and install the client.

 ### Minimum Build Requirements
 *   For successful compilation of this application, it's crucial that the build environment is equipped with a minimum of 1GB of memory and an additional 1GB of swap space.